 - Invest in Shares: Shares can be a great additional income and savings revenue.
 They are designed to provide investors with both an annual income and long-term capital growth.
 Income is offered in the form of dividends, which is seen as a kind of reward for the shareholders, these are normally paid out twice a year.
 Ethical Investing not only means that you can save for the future but you stay true to your values.
 Wealthify has created a range of five Ethical Plans that let you invest in organisations that are committed to having a positive impact on society and our environment find out more here.

 - Cash ISA: The annual ISA limit for the 2018/2019 tax year is £15,240.
 ISA’s are tax-free it’s a great way to put money away for the future.
-However, there are so many available it’s worth checking you are getting the best deal.
+However, there are so many available that it’s worth checking you are getting the best deal.
 Effectively if you are able to put enough away over the years you could happily live off the interest.
 Passive income at its best.

 - Premium Bonds: I remember owning some of these when I was younger.
-You buy £1 bonds the minimum being £100 and the maximum £50,000.
+You buy £1 bond the minimum being £100 and the maximum £50,000.
 The interest paid is decided via a monthly prize draw therefore the more bonds you own the better your chances of winning are.

-- Blogging: Although it’s no quick fix as running a blog takes work, time and commitment you can earn from blogging in the way of paid reviews, sponsored content and advertising
+- Blogging: Although it’s no quick fix as running a blog takes work, time, and commitment you can earn from blogging in the way of paid reviews, sponsored content and advertising

 - Sell Your Handmade Crafts: If you’re a dab hand at card making, knitting or sewing why not consider selling your wares at craft fairs, online via Facebook or Etsy the possibilities are endless.